leoloso/leoloso.com/src/posts/end-of-the-nightmare-migrating-my-ecommerce-site-away-from-lemonsqueezy.md

 I only noticed because a sale came in with a lower-than-expected amount.
 That’s money simply gone.

-After I complained publicly on Twitter, Nathalie from support reached out and said they’d investigate ASAP.
+After I complained publicly on Twitter, someone from their support reached out and said they’d investigate ASAP.

 They never came back.